dbakewel/netbots/README.md

 **Scan**

 Determines the distance to the closet enemy robot that is between startRadians and clockwise to endRadians angle from the robots location.
 If distance == 0 then the scan did not detect any enemy robots.
+Robots fully within a jam zone will not be detected.
+Obstacles are transparent to scan, i.e., scan results are the same with or without obstacles.

 Robot Sends: